Huma Mulji

-Huma Mulji (born 1970 in Karachi) is a Pakistani contemporary artist.
+Huma Mulji (born 1970) is a Pakistani contemporary artist.
 Her works are in the collections of the Saatchi Gallery, London and the Asia Society Museum.
-She received the Abraaj Capital Art Prize in 2013.

-Life
+Early life and education

 Huma Mulji was born in 1970 in Karachi, Pakistan.
-In 1995, she completed a BFA at the Indus Valley School of Art and Architecture in Karachi, Pakistan, and in 2010, received an MFA from Transart Institute in Berlin, Germany.
+In 1995, she completed a BFA at the Indus Valley School of Art and Architecture in Karachi, and in 2010, received an MFA from Transart Institute in Berlin, Germany.

+Career

 From 2003 to 2015, she was an associate professor at the School of Visual Arts, Beaconhouse National University in Lahore, Pakistan.
 In 2016, she was a fellow at the Terra Foundation for American Art.
 She was Visiting Artist at the Goldsmiths' College, London, UK in 2015 to 2017.
 In 2017, Mulji received the Nigaah Art Award.

 She is currently Lecturer at the University of West of England, Bristol, UK, and Lecturer, BA (Hons) Fine Art, at the Plymouth College of Art, UK.